Minion Barbarian Endgame Build Guide

 Skills & Gameplay

 - Lunging Strike is needed to progress the skill tree, but also enables the Moni + Tec Runeword, which is very good in the early leveling process.
 When using Lunging Strike, this combination spawns an Earthquake wherever the cursor is pointed.
+With Battle Lunging Strike chosen, it also serves as a secondary source of cooldown resets.

 - Rallying Cry provides us multiple buffs, with the most important ones being the invaluable Unstoppable and Fortify effects.